itsayeee/GROUP12_MIDTERM-EXAMINATION-FINALE/README.md

 # 5. DATE AND TIME FUNCTIONS
   ## 5A.
 DATE
+      -> The Excel DATE function creates a valid date from individual year, month and day components.
+      -> The DATE function is useful for assembling dates that need to change dynamically based on other values in a worksheet

+  ***Syntax***

+  =*Date(year,month,day)*

   ## 5B.
 DATEVALUE
       -> The Excel DATEVALUE function converts text that appears in a recognized format (i.e. a number, date, or time format) into a numeric value